Madison GardnerPosted January 20, 2026

 Think of billing modifiers as the essential footnotes to your CPT codes.
 They add crucial context that a standard five-digit code can’t provide on its own, clarifying the specific circumstances of a patient encounter.
 Using them correctly is the difference between a promptly paid claim and a frustrating denial.
 In OB/GYN billing, where patient visits can often involve multiple services or unexpected complexities, mastering a few key modifiers is vital for maintaining your practice’s financial health.
 These simple two-digit codes communicate the full story to payers, ensuring you are properly reimbursed for the excellent care you provide.

-Modifier 25: For Significant, Separate E/M Services
+When to Use Modifier 25 for Separate E/M Services

 Modifier 25 is your go-to when you perform a significant, separately identifiable evaluation and management (E/M) service on the same day as another procedure.
 This is common in an OB/GYN setting.
 For instance, a patient might come in for a scheduled procedure, like a colposcopy, but also present with a new, unrelated issue, such as severe pelvic pain, that requires a separate workup.
 By appending Modifier 25 to the E/M code, you signal to the payer that two distinct services were rendered during the visit.
 This prevents the E/M service from being bundled into the procedure’s payment, ensuring you’re compensated for all the work performed.